FlutterDevelopment:YourQuestionsAnswered

 What is the total cost to build and launch a Flutter app on both stores?+

-Can I hire a Flutter team instead of one developer?+
+Can I work with a full Flutter team instead of one engineer?+